onosproject/onos-config/docs/gnmi.md

 SetRequest() with the 100 extension at the end of the -proto section like:
 > `, extension: <registered_ext: <id: 100, msg: 'myfirstchange'>>`
 > See [gnmi_extensions.md](./gnmi_extensions.md) for more on gNMI extensions supported.
+>
+> If a name is given a 2nd time, it wil produce an error `rpc error: code = Internal desc = write condition failed`

 Checking of the contents is done only when a Model Plugin is loaded for the device type.
 2 checks are done